dataform-co/dataform/content/docs/getting-started-tutorial/set-up.md

 Now you've created a new BigQuery project and generated your warehouse credentials, you're ready to create your Dataform project!

-For more detailed info on generating credentials for Bigquery, see our [docs](https://docs.dataform.co/warehouses/bigquery#__next).
+For more detailed info on generating credentials for BigQuery, see our [docs](https://docs.dataform.co/warehouses/bigquery).